 - Consider your social media accounts and their purpose.
-Are you using them to engage with the broader public or are they just for personal connections? - o If accounts are for personal use only, it is recommended you set them to private (or protect Tweets/X) for the days following publication. - This is a prime opportunity to consider your privacy settings across all social media accounts. - o Complete a privacy check-up and security check-up on Facebook. - o Step through the safety guides for Twitter and Instagram. - o The eSafety Office has helpful safety links for each of the key social media platforms. - Consider the content of your previous posts and tagged posts
+Are you using them to engage with the broader public or for personal connections? - o If accounts are for personal use only, it is recommended you set them to private (or protect Tweets).

+- You could consider switching your accounts to private for 3 days following publication - Complete a privacy check-up and security check-up on Facebook.
+Step through the safety guides for Twitter and Instagram.
+The eSafety Office has helpful links for key social media platforms - Utilise strong passwords and enable two-factor authentication across all accounts